learning-zone/javascript-basics/README.md

 #### Q. ***What is the purpose of race method in promise?***

 `Promise.race()` method will return the promise instance which is firstly resolved or rejected.
-Let's take an example of race() method where promise2 is resolved first
+Let us take an example of race() method where promise2 is resolved first

 ```javascript
 var promise1 = new Promise(function(resolve, reject) {
     setTimeout(resolve, 500, 'one');